-We lease our approximately 10,500 square-foot corporate headquarters facility located in West Conshohocken, Pennsylvania.
+As of December 31, 2022, we leased our approximately 30,500 square-foot corporate headquarters facility located in West Conshohocken, Pennsylvania.
 We believe our facility is adequate for our current needs.
-Our lease expires in January 2022.
-We plan to acquire additional space as our business continues to grow.
+Our lease contains extension rights beyond the scheduled lease expiration date of November 30, 2023.
+We plan to lease or acquire additional space as our business continues to grow.
 We continue to evaluate our facility requirements and believe that appropriate space will be available to accommodate our future needs.